armhold/gocarina/README.md

 You now have a trained neural network in `ocr.save`.

-Now you can ask it decipher Letterpress boards like this:
+Now you can ask it decipher game boards like this:

 `$ go run cmd/recognize/recognize.go  -network ocr.save  -board board-images/board5.png`
 ```